Day Trip to St Kilda, Melbourne (Family-Friendly Things to Do and See)

 As an alternative, friends of ours suggested we see the St Kilda penguins instead.
 So we set out to St Kilda beach 7km from the CBD to discover this 700m stretch of coastline.
 It doesn’t sound like it is very big, but trust me there are plenty of things to do in St Kilda for all ages – big and small.

-Join me as I share with you our day trip to St Kilda and help you to plan yours.
+Join me as I share with you our day trip to St Kilda which included seeing famous streets, attractions, eateries, the beaches, parks and the penguins which is all designed to help you plan your day trip to St Kilda.

 In this Article Discover What to do in St Kilda on a Day Trip